ohhelloana/ohhelloana/src/posts/woman-in-tech.md

 This article was originally drafted in 2024 but I struggled to finish it then.
 I was stuck wondering if I was just moaning over the past.
 Recently, [Salma](https://whitep4nth3r.com/blog/why-women-in-tech-isnt-enough/) and [Jo](https://bsky.app/profile/thisisjofrank.bsky.social/post/3mk6fd4xpns2m) both shared thoughts that gave me the rage and energy to come back to this.
 Today is the day I finally have the courage to publish.

 I can’t recall how many times I thought of writing something like this.
 I thought of riding certain waves inspired by other authors but most times the embarrassment got the best of me.
-During those waves this post could have been titled “When I leave tech”, “I’m still a woman in tech” etc. But today it is called “it’s 2026 and women are still asked to teach others to think a little bit and don’t be a prick”.
+During those waves this post could have been titled “When I leave tech”, “I’m still a woman in tech” etc. But today it is called “It's 2026 and women are still asked to teach others to think a little bit and not be a prick”.
 Temporary title.

 ---